Price Comparison Competitor Chart

 What is the best type of canvas treatment?

 Water and mildew treatments are normally applied to most canvas wall tents.
 However, less expensive canvas wall tents have no treatments applied.
 This non-treated canvas will shrink 8-12% compared to 1-2% for water and mildew-treated wall tents.
 Therefore, I don't recommend purchasing any wall tent that is not treated.
-Fire treatment can be added to any water and mildew-treated canvas.
-If your budget allows I recommend the fire, water and mildew-treated canvas.
-The fire-treated canvas is not totally fireproof.
-A continuous heat source or flame will cause the fire-treated canvas to burn.
-However, once the flame or heat source is removed the canvas will stop burning.
+All of our tents are water and mildew treated.
+Fire treatment can be added to any of our water and mildew-treated canvas.
+If your budget allows, I recommend the fire, water and mildew-treated canvas.
 To me, fire treatment is a form of insurance.
 However, remember no treatment is fireproof.
-Always keep any item that can cause a fire a minimum of two feet from the canvas.
+Always keep any item that can cause a fire a minimum of two feet from the canvas and have a fire extinguisher readily available.

 How difficult is it to set up a canvas wall tent?